ParthPatel00/SantAI/Gift-expert/README.md

 # 🎁 Santa Agent - The Ultimate Gift Recommendation System

-**Transform gift-giving with AI-powered agent-to-agent communication that finds the perfect present every time!**
+**Agent Santa uses AI agents to find perfect gifts by asking your friends' personal AI what they actually want.**

-SantAI revolutionizes how we discover and select gifts by connecting with your friends' personal AI agents to understand their true preferences, then finding real Amazon products that match perfectly.
+Santa Agent revolutionizes gift-giving by connecting with your friends' personal AI agents to understand their true preferences, then finding real Amazon products that match perfectly.
 No more guessing games or generic gifts - just thoughtful, personalized recommendations every time.

-## 🌟 What Makes SantAI Special?
+## 🌟 What Makes Santa Agent Special?

 ### 🤖 **Revolutionary Agent-to-Agent Communication**

-SantAI doesn't just guess what someone might like - it **actually asks their personal AI agent**!
-When you want to buy a gift for a friend, SantAI connects directly with their AI agent to learn about their personality, interests, and preferences in real-time.
+Santa Agent doesn't just guess what someone might like - it **actually asks their personal AI agent**!
+When you want to buy a gift for a friend, Santa Agent connects directly with their AI agent to learn about their personality, interests, and preferences in real-time.

 ### 🎯 **Perfect Gift Discovery**